-- 1. - Under consideration are amendments to the Mason County Flood Damage Prevention Ordinance (FDPO).
-The principal purpose of this ordinance is to "promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions..." - 2.
-The ordinance implements both the National Flood Insurance Program and Frequently Flooded Areas pursuant to the State of Washington Growth Management Act (GMA). - 3.
-The county began its review process as part of the GMA mandated update of its comprehensive plan and development regulations.
-The concern with the existing regulations was their impact on the Skokomish Valley, in particular, the viability for long-term commercial agriculture and for the continuance of the local community.
-The existing regulations prohibited new or expanded agricultural buildings and new, expanded, or significantly improved residences anywhere in the floodplain of the Skokomish Valley. - 4.
-The existing Mason County regulations were adopted relatively recently and incorporated best available science at the time of their adoption.
-The flood regulations that apply to the Skokomish River Valley were approved in 2003 by the Western Washington Growth Management Hearings Board in Case #95-2-0073. - The county retained a consultant with expertise on flood plain issues to review the adoption record and best available science (BAS) of the existing regulations, given the concerns identified in Finding 3.
+- 1. The proposed 2008 amendment to the Mason County Flood Damage Prevention Ordinance (FDPO) is under consideration herein.
+The principal purpose of this ordinance is to "promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions..."
+The purpose for the 2008 amendment is to address the Final Decision and Order of the Western Washington Growth Management Hearings Board (the GMHB), Case Number 07-2-0010, dated January 16, 2008 (the GMHB Order).
+The proposal is to rescind those portions of the ordinance which were found non-compliant and invalid in the GMHB Order. - 2.
+The Flood Damage Prevention Ordinance implements both the National Flood Insurance Program and Frequently Flooded Areas pursuant to the State of Washington Growth Management Act (GMA). - 3.
+The county began its review process as part of the GMA mandated update of its comprehensive plan and development regulations prior to 2005.
+The concern with the regulations at that time was their impact on the Skokomish River Valley, in particular, for the viability of long-term commercial agriculture and for the continuance of the local community.
+The existing regulations prohibited new or expanded agricultural buildings and new, expanded, or significantly improved residences anywhere in the floodplain of the Skokomish Valley.
+The valley contains the largest concentration of land designated as Agricultural Resource Land in Mason County. - 4.
+The Mason County flood regulations in place prior to the 2007 amendment had been adopted in 2003 and incorporated best available science at the time of their adoption.
+That part of the ordinance that applied to the Skokomish River Valley were approved as compliant with the Growth Management Act in 2003 by the Western Washington Growth Management Hearings Board in Case #95-2-0073. - 5.
+In the 2005 to 2007 period, the county retained a consultant with expertise on flood plain issues to review the adoption record and best available science (BAS) of the existing regulations, given the concerns identified in Finding 3.
 The resulting recommendation was to address the unknowns in the existing BAS by preparing a Skokomish Valley Channel Migration Zone (CMZ) Study that would also address the avulsion potential and result in a map that could distinguish areas that had a real risk of channel movement from those which had little or no realistic risk of damage.
-It was not known if any areas could be identified in which it might be considered safe enough to build, but the county believed that the question should be asked. - 6.
-The county's public participation and review began with the production of draft CMZ and avulsion potential zone (APZ) maps and continued after the finalization of the CMZ Study